August Becker: Action T4 killing program

 This program was known as Action T4.

-Becker participated in the first "test", gassing 18 to 20 mentally ill convicts in a former prison known by the euphemistic name of The Brandenburg an der Havel National Institute, which later became known to history as a Nazi killing center (NS-Tötungsanstalt).
+Becker participated in the first "test", gassing 18 to 20 mentally ill convicts in a former prison known by the euphemistic name of Landes-Pflegeanstalt Brandenburg an der Havel, which later became known to history as a Nazi killing center (NS-Tötungsanstalt).

 Among the Action T4 personnel, Becker was called "the Red Becker" because of his hair color and also probably to avoid confusion with the similarly named Hans Joachim Becker, director of the Zentralverrechnungstelle welfare and institutes for care.
 After the war, Brack was placed on trial for war crimes and crimes against humanity.
 Brack named Becker among 24 main responsible people for Action T4 in a list Brack produced for the Allied occupying authorities.